snap-one/docs-driverworks-proxyprotocol/source/includes/lock_conditionals/_1-LOCKCONDITIONALS.md

 ## LOCK CONDITIONALS

-The lock Proxy supports the following conditionals:
+The Lock Proxy supports the following conditionals:

 `IS_LOCKED`